Catalogue of

 Lithium-Ion Battery

-The most favorable batteries for ship propulsion are Lithium-Ion Batteries.
-Lithium-Ion Battery is a generic term for a variety of similar batteries.
+The most favorable battery type for ship propulsion is Lithium‑Ion Battery.
+The Lithium‑Ion Battery is a generic term for a variety of similar batteries.
 They all do have a graphite anode but different lithium compound cathode.
 As electrolyte a non-aqueous liquid is used.
-The most interesting subtypes are:
+As of today, the Lithium‑Iron Phosphate (LiFePO4, LFP) is the most common.
+Other types are:

 The way of function for all subtypes is based on the lithium-ion intercalation (or insertion), which is the process of moving lithium ions between the positive (cathode) and negative (anode) electrodes of the battery during charging and discharging.
 But due to their different materials, the characteristics, like specific energy (gravimetric density), specific power, safety, performance, life span, and cost, differs over a wide range.